Become a Normal Sport Member

 For many of you, the answer will be $0.
 For some of you, it will be much, much higher.

-Not only would you enjoy a better golf watching experience for your money but you would be hailed as a conquering hero in strange and humorous corners of the internet by people who suddenly get to watch commercial-free golf.
+Not only would you enjoy a better golf watching experience for your money but you would be hailed as a conquering hero in strange and humorous corners of the internet by people who suddenly get to watch mostly commercial-free golf.

 Where did this idea come from?